Visit the Three Guianas: Suriname, French Guiana & Guyana

 Kaieteur Falls, first seen by a European on April 29, 1870, is located in the heart of Guyana on the Potaro River, a tributary of the Essequibo.
 The water of Kaieteur flows over a sandstone conglomerate tableland into a deep gorge—a drop of 741 feet, or five times the height of Niagara Falls.

 Kaieteur supports a unique micro environment with Tank Bromeliads, the largest in the world, in which the tiny Golden frog spends its entire life and the rarely seen Guiana Cock- of-the-rock nesting close by.
 The lucky visitor may also see the famous Kaieteur Swifts or Makonaima Birds, which nest under the vast shelf of rock carved over millions of years by the black water of the Potaro River.
-After the visit, re-board your plane for the return flight to Georgetown.
+After the visit, re-board the plane for the return flight to Georgetown.

 Notes on Kaieteur Falls flight upgrade options